airamez/Angular-Intro/README.md

 }
 ```

-## Getting user input from a template reference variable
+## Getting user input using a template reference variable
 - A template reference varible provide direct access to an element from within the template.
 - To declare a template reference variable, precede an identifier with a hash (or pound) character (#).